 1. Anything to do with geeky SEO such as; Patents, Algorithms, Data, White Papers, Behavioural Metrics, I like that kind of gobble-d-goop.
 I started life off as a business planner/accountant.

 2. Humor is an area I have an affinity for and so anything that lightens the mood or has me spitting my brew all over the keyboard is a great idea.

 3. Ranting is another cathartic exercise in my world and so any good rant is going to catch my attention.

 Which of Cialdini’s 6 principles do you feel most important to gaining influence and why?
 Can you share some anecdotes?

 Sorry Gab, but influence peddling is not my area once more.
-I am but a humble bean counting business building by the numbers kind of guy.
-My favourite way to influence people is to make them money or to otherwise create a beneficial component to the relationship.
-Influence is a fickle mistress best left to sheep herders not bean counters.
+I am but a humble bean-counting business building by the numbers kind of guy.
+My favorite way to influence people is to make them money or to otherwise create a beneficial component to the relationship.
+Influence is a fickle mistress best left to sheepherders not bean counters.